 Contact the Transportation team to see if accommodations can be made to allow you to cross safely

 What vehicles are affected by the weight restrictions?

-As the weight restrictions come into play, residents have asked whether the Smith Bridge is safe for the travelling public.
+As the temporary weight restrictions come into play, residents have asked whether the Smith Bridge is safe for the travelling public.
 Explore the vehicle types and associated average weights below and breathe easier about your daily commute.

 Vehicle types routinely used by the travelling public fall well below the weight restrictions.

 Even larger vehicles in the community fall below the new weight limitations.

 Heavy commercial vehicles must be mindful of height, weight and breadth limitations.